Israël David Kiek: Remembrance

 In 2001 the Kiekmonument, a monument to the photographer, was unveiled on the Rijnsburgersingel in Leiden, directly across from Kiek's former workshop.
 The monument is a work of art depicting a camera placed on a tripod.
-Peering looking through the camera viewer reveals 12 different photos taken by Kiek.
+Peering through the camera viewer reveals 12 different photos taken by Kiek.

 Belgian astronomer Eric Walter Elst named the asteroid 17521 Kiek after him in 1993.
 The district of IJburg in Amsterdam has a street named after him, the Kiekstraat, and Leiden has named a path after him, the Kiekpad.

 In 2015 an exhibition of his work was held at Leiden's university library under the name Tussen Kunst en Kiek.